The Food Standards Agency issues food alerts to inform local authorities and the public of national or regional problems concerning food.

 Details of recent food alerts are available on the Food Standards Agency website.

-Select this link if you wish to be notified each time a food alert is issued by the Food Standards Agency.
+Be notified each time a food alert is issued by the Food Standards Agency.

 Do I have to contact the council if I have some of the food included in a food alert?